Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 Built-In GPS Tracking

-Most contemporary cars come with built-in GPS tracking as part of their suite of connectivity features.
+Most modern cars come with built-in GPS tracking as part of their suite of connectivity features.
 You’ll usually receive a free year or more of service with the purchase of a new vehicle.

 If you purchased a used car or need to extend the service, you must press the service button to talk to an agent.

-Be sure to inquire about each as to whether GPS tracking is included in the initial test or if it’s an advanced feature.
+Be sure to ask about each as to whether GPS tracking is included in the initial test or if it’s an advanced feature.

-Once you’re registered, simply take out your device and open the app.
+Once you’re registered, simply take out your mobile device and open the app.

 Automobile brands with integrated GPS tracking available: